18F/confidential-survey/README.md

 bundle install
 bundle exec rake db:setup
 bundle exec rails server
+export SURVEY_ADMIN_NAME=debug
+export SURVEY_ADMIN_PASSWORD=debug
 ```

 Then you can go to http://localhost:3000/survey/sample-survey and you
 should see a survey you can fill out.
+If you visit an
+administrator-protected route, it should prompt you for the username
+and password set above.

 ## Testing